Policies & Rules

 The Board of Managers has adopted a revised Pet Policy.
-The Rules Committee met on March 22, 2016 to work on revising many of the rules and regulations for Brentwood Forest.
 The goal is to simplify the Rules and Regulations and make sure they are enforceable as well as comply with our Declaration and By-Laws.
-This new pet policy is effective as of 1/1/2017.
-No reimbursement of past fines will be made and those of you who have been paying a $30 monthly fine will no longer be required to pay such fine as of January 1, 2017.
+This revised Pet Policy is effective 4-11-2019

 The Association permits dogs, cats, birds or other pets subject to Board approval and the following rules and regulations apply:

 Dogs and cats must be registered with the Association office.
 A pet application form completed by a veterinarian and applicant, a picture of the pet and a $35 registration fee or $50 for two pets is required within 15 days of the pet’s occupancy.
-If the breed of the dog for which a pet owner is seeking approval would normally exceed a weight of 40 pounds when fully grown, the applicant/owner will be charged an additional $15, for a one-time pet registration fee of $50.
-Failure to properly register a pet will incur fines per the fine schedule listed below.
+Any pet not properly registered with the BFCA Office by May 31, 2019 shall be subject to the fine schedule listed below.